epam/ai-dial-assistant/token_limits.md

 Therefore, I'm more inclined to delegate the calculation of the overhead added by the assistant's system message with add-ons to the assistant itself by adding a new endpoint to the assistant API.

-It may be expensive to calculate limits for all combinations of assistant, model, and addons; therefore, it appears to be more sensible to return limits only per a specified combination, e.g. /openai/assistants/assistant-10K?model=gpt-4&add-on=wolfram.
+It may be expensive to calculate limits for all combinations of assistant, model, and addons on listing request;
+therefore, it appears to be more sensible to return limits only per a specified combination, e.g.
+/openai/assistants/assistant-10K?model=gpt-4&add-on=wolfram.

 ![generic assistant](generic_assistant_context_breakdown.svg)